zng-ui/zng/TODO/_current.md

 # Publish

+* Set all versions to `0.2`, set versions in dependencies.
+    - Can `cargo release` do this automatically?

 * Pick license and code of conduct.
     - https://rust-lang.github.io/api-guidelines/necessities.html#crate-and-its-dependencies-have-a-permissive-license-c-permissive
     - winit only uses apache like us, so we are good?